sapegin/blog.sapegin.me/source/en/all/docpad.md

 Recently I’ve remade this blog for the third time.

 The first version was made on WordPress in 2008.
-I used my homepage's design and was just experimenting with blogging.
+I used my homepage’s design and was just experimenting with blogging.

 In 2012 I became tired of WordPress’s inconvenience to write about coding.
 You have to use HTML to markup simple text and inserting code examples is even harder.